From time to time, I have people ask me for advice on how to kill their job interview.

 A good follow-up question is: “Why are you measuring X?”

 If the answer is bloated and vague, be leery.
-They should have a good reason for why they’re measuring what they are, and if they don’t, you might be in for a rude awakening when it comes time to starting work.
+They should have a good reason for why they’re measuring what they are, and if they don’t, you might be in for a rude awakening when it comes time to start work.

 Metrics should always yield actionable insights.